skyguy126/Xposed-SoundCloudDownloader/README.md

 # Xposed-SoundCloudDownloader
 *Download songs directly from the SoundCloud app.*

+## This module is no longer being maintained.
+Please contact me if you would like to take over and push some much needed updates.

 ![logo.png](app/src/main/ic_launcher-web.png)

 Based on [this](http://pastebin.com/vH9phDJJ) program by **/u/stirante** from [this](https://www.reddit.com/r/xposed/comments/4cb1g3/request_xposed_download_button_for_soundcloud/) Reddit thread.